2020 United States presidential election in New Mexico

 Per exit polls by the Associated Press, much of Biden's strength in New Mexico came from Latino voters, from whom he garnered 61% of the vote.
 These included 54% of Latinos of Mexican heritage and 70% of Spanish-Americans.
 Biden also carried a plurality of Caucasian/white voters in the state (49% to Trump's 48%).
-He also won over Native Americans, garnering 60–90% of the vote.
+He also won over Native Americans, garnering over 60% of the vote.
 53% of voters believed the Trump administration was doing too little to help Native American reservations in New Mexico during the COVID-19 pandemic, and these voters broke for Biden by 75%–23%.

-On the other hand, Trump increased his popular vote percentage by 3.46%, earning 43.5% of the vote share and over 400,000 votes in total.
-Much of this improvement could be attributed to the fact that the Libertarian Party nominee in 2016 had been former New Mexico Governor Gary Johnson, who earned 9.34% of the vote in his home state; Johnson did not run in 2020.
-That said, Trump's 43.5% represented not only an improvement on his own vote share in 2016, but also on those of future Utah Senator Mitt Romney in 2012 (42.84%) and Arizona Senator John McCain in 2008 (41.78%).
 This was the first election since 1968 in which New Mexico voted more Republican than neighboring Colorado.
-Biden became the first Democrat to win the White House without carrying Colfax County since 1912, when New Mexico was granted statehood, or Hidalgo County since 1920, when it was created.
+Biden became the first Democrat to win the White House without carrying Colfax County, or Hidalgo County since 1920, when it was created.
 This was the first election since 1948 in which Valencia County voted for the losing candidate.
-Despite New Mexico no longer being classified as a critical swing state, Trump became the first ever Republican incumbent to consecutively lose New Mexico in an election and only the second ever U.S. President after Jimmy Carter to consecutively lose New Mexico in the state's history.
+Although New Mexico is no longer classified as a critical swing state, Trump became the first ever Republican incumbent to consecutively lose New Mexico in an election and only the second ever U.S. president after Jimmy Carter to consecutively lose New Mexico in the state's history.